5 side effects of apple cider vinegar to consider before you buy that bottle

 Another side effect of apple cider vinegar is that it may lower blood sugar levels.
 ACV is known to have vinegar antiglycemic effects.
 However, if you are taking it along with diabetes medications, it may cause your blood sugar levels to drop way too low.
 If not treated on time, it may lead you to collapse and even slip into a coma.

-To sum up, apple cider vinegar has its own share of health benefits and it can be termed as a wonder ingredient.
+To sum up, apple cider vinegar has its own share of health benefits, and it can be termed as a wonder ingredient.
 But like everything, it has its cons as well.
 So, make sure you are fit for ACV consumption, before you join the bandwagon.
-Otherwise, reap the benefits of the super-drink via these apple cider vinegar alternatives instead.